Sahara Desert

 The Temple of Hibis

-The Temple of Hibis is the best-preserved temple in the Kharga Oasis, which is home to a number of intriguing and well-preserved attractions to see during your Egypt holiday.
+The Temple of Hibis is the best-preserved temple in the Kharga Oasis, which is home to some intriguing and well-preserved attractions to see during your Egypt holiday.
 Because this oasis is located along a major caravan route, it has been heavily occupied for a long time.

 Temple of Qasr Dush